 The M41 submachine gun was a trend-setting weapon designed by retired United States Marine Corps Colonel Jonathon LaForce in 2027.
-Unlike most firearms of the time, it utilized not only caseless ammunition, but an electronic ignition system instead of being hammer- or striker-fired.
+Unlike most firearms of the time, it not only utilized caseless ammunition but also an electronic ignition system instead of being hammer- or striker-fired.

 |Weapon Designation:||Submachine Gun, 10mm, Caseless, Pulse-Fired, M41|